VinAiello/ELK-Project/README.md

 ###### Our public IP might change depending on wi-fi settings or what wi-fi networks we are connected to, so if you have issues down the line connecting, you may want to double check this and see if your rule may need editing.

 ## Setting Up Containers
-We want to configure our Jumpbox further by allowing it to run containers from Docker and install these containers.
+We want to configure our Jumpbox further by allowing it to run containers from Docker, which is a container tool that will provide images or copies of certain containers and allow us to install these containers on our VM's connected to the Jumpbox.
-###### Make sure to install docker in your terminal if it is not already, run "*sudo apt install docker.io*".
+###### Make sure to install Docker in your terminal if it is not already, run "*sudo apt install docker.io*".
 Then verify it is running with "*sudo systemctl status docker*".
 If it is not running, use "*sudo systemctl start docker*".
-* Now we want to use the Ansible container so we will run **sudo docker pull cyberxsecurity/ansible** to locate and pull that container from docker.
+* Now we want to use the Ansible provisioner tool so we will run **sudo docker pull cyberxsecurity/ansible** to locate and pull it from Docker.
+###### Ansible is a provisioner tool which will allowus to use different IaC, such as the containers we will pull from Docker.
+It will allow us to quickly configure our containers so they are ready for use and specific functions.
 * Now to launch Ansible we use **docker run -ti cyberxsecurity/ansible:latest bash**.
 We can exit after we run this command.
 We now want to make sure that our Jumpbox can SSH in our virtual network we created, so we will create a new inbound rule in our virtual network.
 * The source should be IP Addresses again, and we will input the private IP of our Jumpbox, we can once again find this by selecting on our Jumpbox VM in Azure.